forta-network/docs/docs/scan-node/upgrade.md

 ## Deprecation

-All nodes need to start running the latest **container** versions within 7 days after the latest release, by default.
+All nodes need to start running the latest **container** versions within 48 hours after the latest release, by default.
 [The releases made on GitHub](https://github.com/forta-network/forta-node/releases) may contain a release config that overrides the version support and reduces the deprecation time:

 ```yaml
 # @begin release_config